apache/hudi/docs/_docs/2_6_deployment.md

 using existing infrastructure and its heartening to see other systems adopting similar approaches as well.
 Hudi writing is done via Spark jobs (DeltaStreamer or custom Spark datasource jobs), deployed per standard Apache Spark [recommendations](https://spark.apache.org/docs/latest/cluster-overview.html).
 Querying Hudi tables happens via libraries installed into Apache Hive, Apache Spark or PrestoDB and hence no additional infrastructure is necessary.

 A typical Hudi data ingestion can be achieved in 2 modes.
-In a singe run mode, Hudi ingestion reads next batch of data, ingest them to Hudi table and exits.
+In a single run mode, Hudi ingestion reads next batch of data, ingest them to Hudi table and exits.
 In continuous mode, Hudi ingestion runs as a long-running service executing ingestion in a loop.

 With Merge_On_Read Table, Hudi ingestion needs to also take care of compacting delta files.
 Again, compaction can be performed in an asynchronous-mode by letting compaction run concurrently with ingestion or in a serial fashion with one after another.